Prevention and Security Measures against the Corona Virus

 Attendance at the institute and home office

-All employees, both researchers and administrative staff, are asked to examine whether they can shift their activities to home office and do so, wherever possible.
+The options to work from home will continue to be handled with great flexibility.
 Please contact your direct supervisor.
-If you have technical difficulties or questions please get in touch with the IT department, which will remain staffed with minimum one person on site.
+If you have technical difficulties or questions please get in touch with the IT department, which will remain staffed with a minimum of one person on site.

 Due to the current closing of day nurseries and schools, many households experience difficulties in child care.
 The following options are available at the moment: